 From the drink and drugs of the 90s, does Tony still live the rock and roll lifestyle today?
 Not so much.

-“After our shows at the [Fringe] we went back to the hotel every night, drank coffee and watched old episodes of Bullseye on Challenge TV.”
+“After our shows [at the Edinburgh Fringe] we went back to the hotel every night, drank coffee and watched old episodes of Bullseye on Challenge TV.”

 Reminiscing about the shows he was once on, he fondly recalls his “good friends” Dale Winton and Rik Mayall, both of whom passed away in recent years, before jumping without explanation to improvised games of ‘Questions Only’, occasionally pausing before a sudden, loud giggle that shocks the punters at the table behind.